 Breakout 2: Intercity Visits that Drive Positive Community Change

-Lynda Amato Bebrowsky, Executive Vice President Membership & Engagement, Commerce Lexington Inc.
+Lynda Amato Bebrowsky, Executive Vice President of Membership & Engagement, Commerce Lexington Inc. / Presentation slides

 2:30 – 3:45 p.m.
 Problem-solving roundtables

 In small groups organized by topic, discussion leaders will kick off our conversations with ideas and best practices around your toughest event challenges.
 Bring your ideas, successes, and questions to share.
-Topics will be selected based on attendee interest and may include
+Topics will be selected by polling on-site, and may include

 4:00 – 5:00 p.m.
 Roundtables on event trends